 The Admissions Portfolio checklist is to be used by applicants who are applying to IAU.
-Please include the check list found in the IAU Application Form with your Admissions Portfolio (AP).
+Please include the checklist found in the IAU Application Form with your Admissions Portfolio (AP).
 Check off each item enclosed.
-Missing paperwork will delay the admissions processing.
+Missing paperwork will delay the processing of the admission.
 If there are additional details that will help expedite your processing, for example, you are a “change of status” international student.
 Please add additional notes in section 5 of the Application for Admissions.
 Knowing the complete details will ensure expedited processing.
 Submit the Application Portfolio (AP) before the deadline.

 Part 1.
 All Applicants Must Have

 For campus-hybrid, online, or F-1 applicants, submitting an application requires a non-refundable application fee.
 F-1 students must also remit a non-refundable I-20 processing fee.
 See current Schedule of Fees

 As a prospective student, students are encouraged to review the School Performance Fact Sheet

 that includes student achievement data, which must be provided prior to signing an enrollment agreement.
 Applicants must sign and date the first page and initial the rest of the pages of the School Performance Fact Sheet and submit it with the Admissions Portfolio (AP).

 A current photo that is no older than 6 months is required.
 The photo shall be used for the student identification card and uploaded to the student’s profile.
 The photo should be facing straight forward in front of a white background, like a passport photo.
 NO SELFIE’s.
 Remove accessories, such as a hat, scarf, hoodie, or handkerchief.
 Glasses are OK.
 The photo must be sent via email as a JPEG.